Overview

 Understanding the effect of antibiotics on blood test results can help avoid misinterpretations and ensure the accuracy of your health information.
 Let’s look at how antibiotics affect key blood test markers and what you should know if you take medicine.

-Can Antibiotics Affect A CBC Blood Test?
+Affect On A CBC Blood Test

 The Complete Blood Count (CBC) is one of the most popular blood tests, which counts white blood cells (WBCs), red blood cells (RBCs), and platelets.
 Certain antibiotics, particularly those used to treat bacterial infections, can alter the body’s immunological response and white blood cell count.